Move Forward Guide

 How Is It Diagnosed?

-An x-ray is the best way to diagnose an elbow fracture.
-If a physical therapist suspects that that you have an elbow fracture, the therapist may arrange for an x-ray and refer you to an appropriate physician.
-The physical therapist can check for damage to other joints and muscles and make sure that the nerves and blood vessels in your arm have not been affected by the broken bone.
+If a physical therapist suspects that you have an elbow fracture, your therapist will refer you to a physician, who may order an x-ray.
+Your physical therapist can check for damage to other joints and muscles, and make sure that the nerves and blood vessels in your arm have not been affected by the broken bone.

 In most cases, people with fractures visit a physician with a specialty in managing bones and joints (orthopedist).
 Depending on the type of fracture, the physician might prescribe a cast or a sling, or, with severe fractures, surgery.